Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Sending a request to calc](https://gyazo.com/d5cafc6762797fe0d70708e4d8d2c70d.png)

 Hold it!
 We are trying to send a request with parameters to a different webserver, via "SmartStore" website.
-So we must URL encode the ampersand "&" to "%26", and by that the second/third parameter will reach to our internal web server, and not to the "SmartStore" webserver.
+So we must URL encode the ampersand "&" which equals to "%26", and by that the second/third parameter will reach to our internal web server, and not to the "SmartStore" webserver.

 If We fuzz around with the parameters value, We will notice that `country_code` parameter does not effect the given output, On the other hand `quantity` **does return its value in the response output** when inserting a numeric digits.